bertofurth/Seagate-Central-Tips/Unbrick-Replace-Reset-Hard-Drive.md

 instructions to the wrong hard drive in your Linux system.
 This may result in losing data and/or making your system unuseable.

-Understand that performing this procedure in an unmodified way will completely overwrite any data on the target hard drive.
+Also understand that performing this procedure as written will overwrite the data on the target hard drive.

 ## Prerequisites
 ### Be able to open up the Seagate Central